 When planning for your dream swimming pool, it’s hard to know which finish you should get.
-And that’s a funny thing because the finish is the most important aspect to your pool, design-wise.
+And that’s a funny thing because the finish is the most important aspect to your pool in terms of design.

 Your choice of finish will affect the aesthetics, durability, and total cost of your pool.
 Here is an easy guide to the most common types of pool finishes and their features.

 Plaster is one of the oldest, most common, and widely used options for interior finishes.
 A plaster finish is a mix of solid concrete (cement), sand, and water directly applied into the cavity of the pool.
 The result is a simple but classy-looking pool finish.
 It is very sturdy, waterproof, and can withstand chemical concentrations that usually destroy the surface.

 A plaster pool finish is a good option if you’re working on a budget.
 The estimated cost of installing it is around $3.60-$4.00/foot, the cheapest among all types of pool finishes.
 For this price range, the plaster pool finish is quite durable and can last for five to seven years before any sign of chipping or etching will emerge.
 It’s also easy to install and you can choose from a wide range of colour options.